loopbackio/loopback-next/docs/site/Request-response-cycle.md

 ##### 3. InvokeMethod

 [InvokeMethod](https://loopback.io/doc/en/lb4/apidocs.rest.invokemethodprovider.html)
-is responsible for calling the enpoint handler, passing in the route found by `FindRoute` and the paremeters found by `ParseParams`.
+is responsible for calling the endpoint handler, passing in the route found by `FindRoute` and the paremeters found by `ParseParams`.

 For non-controller endpoints, control is passed on to the respective handlers at